 4. Get some sunlight during the day.

-Exposing yourself to natural sunlight during the day can help regulate your body’s circadian rhythm and make it easier to fall asleep at night.
-Aim to get at least 30-60 minutes of sunlight each day, either by going for a walk or bike ride outside or spending time in a sunlit room in your home.
-Exposure to daylight is the easiest and most logical way to maintain a healthy circadian rhythm.
+Your body’s circadian rhythm is an internal biological clock regulating when you feel awake and sleepy.
+Exposure to natural sunlight during the day can help to maintain this rhythm and make it easier to fall asleep at night.
+Aim to get at least 30-60 minutes of sunlight each day to ensure that your body’s cycle remains healthy.
+This can be done by going for a walk or bike ride outside or spending some time in a sunlit room within your home.
+Daylight exposure is the simplest and most efficient way to keep your body’s natural rhythms in check.

 5. Practice some relaxation techniques.